 Near Infrared VS Far Infrared Saunas: Which Is Better?

 (there is no comparison when it comes to how much you sweat)

 This worked great for a little while, but once I tried a far infrared sauna that I paid $30/session to use, I realized I wasn’t sweating enough with the near infrared light array I built for my shower, using red heat lamps.
-I would later learn, that these don’t actually emit much near infrared at all, but they do indeed get hot to the touch.
+I would later learn that these don’t actually emit much near infrared at all, but they do indeed get hot to the touch.
 While you can’t deny the benefits of red light therapy, for heavy metal detox, particularly mercury and aluminum like my hair tests showed, it just wasn’t fast enough for me.
-(I don’t wanna wait two fucking years to sweat it out… I want it out NOW!)
+(I don’t wanna wait two long hard years to sweat it out… I want it out NOW!)

-High EMF Saunas From China: What Gives!
+High EMF Infrared Saunas From China: What Gives!

 (no standardized testing, that’s what.)

-“Harmful EMF Levels Don’t Exist,” They Said.
+Other Health Influencers “Harmful EMF Levels Don’t Exist,” – What?

 But here in America, we don’t have those same standards… just like dentists are STILL putting mercury into little kids mouths, just like they did to me!!!
-Now how the fuck does that make any sense anyway?
+Now how the hell does that make any sense anyway?
 Did you know that mercury thermometers are banned?
 But wait, it’s still okay to put mercury fillings in a child’s mouth.
 Hmmmm.